paastech-cloud/docs/Architecture.md

 ##### Administrators

 In addition to the permissions of normal users, administrators have a few extra perks.
+Administrators are able to
+- view the non-critical information of each user (email, username)
+- delete a user
+- view all SSH keys

+Since the SSH keys stored on our server are only the public part and therefore don't pose a security risk, there is no need to hide such information from administrators.
+To avoid polluating the output if the administrator only wants to see their own SSH keys, we decided to separate both requests.
-They are able to view the SSH keys of every Client as well as their personal non-critical information (email, username) and even delete other users.
-At the moment it is neither possible to become an administrator nor to appoint someone to this role through the website or CLI.
+At the moment it is neither possible to become an administrator through the website nor to appoint someone this role.

 #### Git controller